michaelbrusegard/tw-clamp-css/README.md

 <div class="m-20-40-clamp-md-lg">...</div>

 <!-- Only specify one breakpoint to use the default value for the other -->
-<div class="text-sm-base-clamp--md]">...</div>
+<div class="text-sm-base-clamp--md">...</div>
 ```

 Instead of being an old-fashioned JavaScript plugin, this package provides a
 generated CSS file defining custom clamp values.
 The file is very large, but Tailwind will automatically remove unused CSS.
 This was made because I needed a simple solution for [fluid.tw](https://github.com/barvian/fluid-tailwind) in Tailwind CSS v4.
 Barvian's plugin is amazing and has probably a much smoother API than this one, but this is a very simple solution to using clamp that works until it (hopefully) gets natively implemented in Tailwind CSS.
+I also think it is quite simple to understand and use.

 ## Installation